 What Is a Purchase Order & How Does It Work?

 As a small business owner, tracking your inventory and ordering supplies and sellable goods may not be your favorite task, but it’s certainly essential for the success of your company.
-Purchase orders are essential for a well-managed purchasing process, but many businessmen and women don’t understand what they actually are, or how to use them for financial success.
+Purchase orders are crucial for a well-managed purchasing process, though many businessmen and women don’t understand what they actually are or how to use them for financial success.

 In this article, we’ll cover: